Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

 * Pass test suite & Jenkins acceptance tests.
     * Definition: Submitted patches should pass initial verification tests as well as post-merge tests, administered with Jenkins on Gerrit.
-    * Rationale: Test suites run by Jenkins are the main way to prove submitted code behaves correctly, and can be integrated into existing code base.
+    * Rationale: Test suites run by Jenkins are the main way to prove submitted code behave correctly, and can be integrated into existing code base.
 Thus, all submitted patches must pass all test suites in order to be merged into code base.
     * Measurement: No submitted patches should get rejected because they fail to pass acceptance and integration tests.